OR13/draft-steele-spice-cryptovolense/draft-steele-spice-cryptovolense.md

 --- abstract

-Digital presentations enable a holder of digital credentials to transmit proof of possession to a verifier.
+Digital presentations enable a holder of digital credentials to present proofs to a verifier.
-QR Codes presented by a holder to a verifier introduce challenges regarding maximum transmission size, error correction and confidentiality.
+Using QR Codes for digital presentations introduces challenges regarding maximum transmission size, error correction and confidentiality.
 This document describes a generic optical transmission protocol suitable for digital credential presentations.

 --- middle